Elsie dad 'deliberately calm' in 999 call

 Mr Lewis earlier put it to him he made up "a story of ordinary domestic accidents to explain something you had done".

-But the defendant told Cardiff Crown Court: "I've done nothing to Elsie ever."
+But the defendant told the court: "I've done nothing to Elsie ever."

 When asked how the 18-month-old got a bruise on her head in December 2015, Mr Scully-Hicks said: "She lost her balance and hit her head on the corner of the unit."